Deuteronomy 33

 Dan is blessed as a young lion, full of emerging strength and sudden movement, yet that strength belongs inside the covenant future Moses is pronouncing over Israel before his death.

-22 About Dan he said, “Dan is a lion’s cub that leaps out of Bashan.”
+22 Concerning Dan he said: “Dan is a lion’s cub, leaping out of Bashan.”

 Deuteronomy 33:23